mirage335/arduinoUbiquitous/README.md

 # External
 * Tools, under "$HOME"/.arduino15/packages/arduino/hardware/tools , and similar, may not be available from tracked git submodules.
 Typically, these are obtained as automatic dependencies installed by the ArduinoIDE board manager.
 As a workaround, run the ArduinoIDE in a temporary intstance, gather the files, collect them from the 'h_<uid>' directory, and install them in an apporpriate location.
 Run ArduinoIDE with "_arduino_user".
 Or, directly install them using "_arduino_edit".
+* Atom packages may be copied from git submodules under "_lib".
+Updating these submodules will not update the packages.
+After copying modules, "apm install" may need to be run from within "_editFakeHome_atom".
+This arrangement is a precaution against interference with safety checks within _safeRMR .

 # Issues
 * High drive current may not be available.